hgyxbll/cheat/README.md

 The `-t` for `--timed` option enables terminating unresponsive processes and the `-e` for `--eternal` option disables doing so.

-The `-n` for `--noisy` option enables capturing and printing the contents of the standard streams and the `-q` for `--quiet` option enables them.
+The `-n` for `--noisy` option enables capturing and displaying the contents of the standard streams and the `-q` for `--quiet` option enables them.

 As an added bonus the `-c` for `--colorful` option makes everything colorful if